Powder Horn (Boy Scouts of America)

-Powder Horn is a skills resource course for Venturing and Boy Scouting leaders and youth (age 14 and up) of the Boy Scouts of America (BSA).
+Powder Horn was a skills resource course for Venturing and Scouts BSA leaders and youth (age 14 and up) of the Boy Scouts of America (BSA).
 Powder Horn is also described as a "hands-on resource management course" designed to give Scouting leaders "the contacts and tools necessary to conduct an awesome high-adventure program" in their Scouting unit.
-The goals of Powder Horn are to help Scout leaders safely conduct outdoor activities of a fun and challenging nature, provide an introduction to the resources necessary to successfully lead youth through a program of high adventure, and familiarize participants with the skills involved in different high adventure disciplines.
-The Powder Horn course will also introduce Venturing leaders to the Ranger youth award program, so adults may better help Venturers in meeting the Ranger award requirements.
-Powder Horn presents a wide variety of hands-on high adventure skills experiences, and thus is not designed to provide specific skills certifications.
+The goals of Powder Horn were to help Scout leaders safely conduct outdoor activities of a fun and challenging nature, provide an introduction to the resources necessary to successfully lead youth through a program of high adventure, and familiarize participants with the skills involved in different high adventure disciplines.
+The Powder Horn course would also introduce Venturing leaders to the Ranger Award program, so adults may better help Venturers in meeting the requirements.
+Powder Horn presented a wide variety of hands-on high adventure skills experiences and thus was not designed to provide specific skills certifications.
 The course is meant to be held over a one-week period or two three-day weekends.
-Youth attendees will get first-hand experience and information as well as resources so they can better act as Event Chairs for their units.
+Youth attendees would get first-hand experience and information as well as resources so they could better act as Event Chairs for their units.

-Website

-There is not currently an official Powder Horn website.
-Since at least 2003, an unofficial website has been maintained by Powder Horn volunteers.
-Interested Scouters should contact their local council service center for official information about upcoming Powder Horn courses, and an unofficial list of many current courses can be found at: